PFayoux/nodejs-knowledge/commonjs.md

 `exports` is a reference to `module.exports`, so beware when you are using it because there are a couple of things that will not work, e.g. :

-When executing the code below, the `module.exports` will override the attribute set with `exports`; only `otherAttribute` will be exported.
+When executing the code below, the `module.exports` will override the attribute set with `exports`, only `otherAttribute` will be exported.
 ```
 exports.attribute = 'my_attribute_value'